 Sexual harassment, assault and violence (also known as sexual misconduct) is never OK.
 To ensure the safety and support of everyone within our community and on campus, it is our responsibility to ensure that we understand and practice consent and learn what constitutes sexual misconduct.
 You can do this by completing our free Sexual Consent Module.

-4. Remember our Report & Support service
+4. Remember our Report It service

 The more reports we get, the more we understand what is happening on campus and where we might need to put additional support or resources in place.

-Although Report & Support has “report” in its title, you are not making an official complaint or grievance with the University.
+Although Report It has “report” in its title, you are not making an official complaint or grievance with the University.
 This report also doesn’t log anything with police or emergency services.
 By submitting a report, you are letting the University know about something that has happened to you, or that you have seen a behaviour that we do not tolerate.
 If you want to make an official report to the University, you can decide if and when you want to do this with the full support of a case adviser.

-Save the page: Report & Support
+Save the page: Report It

 5. Be aware of The Prevent Duty